Consolidated Students of the University of Nevada, Las Vegas: Executive board

 The Executive Board of the Consolidated Students of the University of Nevada, Las Vegas consists of the President, Vice President, Senate President, Vice President Pro Tempore, Senate President Pro Tempore, and various directors.
 The various directors have their own duties and answer directly to the Vice President.
 The Senate President organizes and runs senate meetings as well as acts as a manager for the senate with the power to dismiss.

 Senate

 The Consolidated Students of the University of Nevada, Las Vegas Senate consists of 25 members representing each of the nine colleges at the University of Nevada, Las Vegas.
 Historically, the UNLV CSUN Senate meets weekly during the fall and spring semesters and biweekly during the summer semester.
 However, ultimately, the Senate President holds supreme power in deciding how to schedule meetings.
 Senators hold their position for a one year term beginning with the first Senate meeting in November in which they are sworn in.

 Senate committees

-The Consolidated Students of the University of Nevada, Las Vegas has six Senate Committees including Ways and Means, Constitutional Revisions, Senate Development, Safety and Awareness, Rules and Ethics, and Bylaws.
+The Consolidated Students of the University of Nevada, Las Vegas has 4 Senate Committees including Ways and Means, University Initiatives, Scholarships and Grants, and Internal Affairs.